buildsec/frsca/docs/content/docs/contributing/_index.md

 +++
 title = "Contributing"
-description = "Find out how to contribute to the Secure Software Factory." date = 2021-11-25T18:00:00+00:00 updated = 2021-11-25T18:00:00+00:00 template = "docs/section.html"
+description = "Find out how to contribute to Factory for Repeatable Secure Creation of Artifacts." date = 2021-11-25T18:00:00+00:00 updated = 2021-11-25T18:00:00+00:00 template = "docs/section.html"